reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

 The original section being linked to will need an
 ".. _pick_a_reference_name" so it can be referenced in the next section.
-In this case we will use the :ref:`user_configuration_file` located in the :ref:`install` section.
+In this case we will use the :ref:`user_configuration_file`.
-Currently an example can be seen of the link in the Getting Started Chapter section :ref:`running-metplus`
+An example of this link can be seen in the Getting Started Chapter section :ref:`running-metplus`
 Example Wrapper Use Case.
 Example::